Rozdandy/africadelishms3/README.md

  body {display: flex; min-height: 100vh; flex-direction: column;} main {flex: 1 0 auto;}

-# **DEPLOYMENT**
+# DEPLOYMENT

-The website was developed using both GitPod and using Git push to store them in GitHub, while [Heroku](https://dashboard.heroku.com/apps) is use to launch the site to the internet.
+The website was developed using GitPod IDE and using Git to push to store them in GitHub, while [Heroku](https://dashboard.heroku.com/apps) is use to launch the site to the internet.

 ### Steps to Deploy: Local Deployment;

 *Requirements*

 * [Python3](https://www.python.org/downloads/) to run the application backend.
+* [GitHub](https://github.com/) as a project repository to save.
 * [PIP](https://pip.pypa.io/en/stable/installing/) to install all required packages.
 * [GIT](https://www.atlassian.com/git/tutorials/install-git) for push and version control.
 * [MongoDB](https://www.mongodb.com/) database to store data on MongoDB Atlas.

-The project need to be clone locally by the following steps:
+*The project need to be clone locally through the following steps:*

-1. Browse the repository link [africadelishms3](https://github.com/Rozdandy/africadelishms3)
-to clone the project by clicking the green Clone or download button and downloading the project.
+1. Browse the repository link [africadelishms3](https://github.com/Rozdandy/africadelishms3) to clone the project by clicking the green Clone or download button and downloading the project to local computer and extracting it.
 2. Or by entering the following into the Git CLI terminal: https://github.com/Rozdandy/africadelishms3.git
 3. Open Githpod workspace, that is Git Bash.
 4. Using the command line, type git clone, and then paste the URL you copied above